5/14/2025

 speaker

-Justin Schachma
+Justin Shakma

 Chief Business Officer

-2025 earnings conference call.
-This morning we issued a press release detailing our financial results and commercial highlights, which is available in the investor and media section of our website at -pharma.com.
-With me on the call are Richard Lowenthal, our co-founder, president, and CEO, who will review recent corporate updates and achievements, Eric Caraz, our Chief Commercial Officer, who will cover our commercial activities and progress, and Kathy Scott, our CFO, who will provide a summary of our financial results and cash positions.
+Good morning, and thank you for joining our first quarter 2025 earnings conference call.
+This morning, we issued a press release detailing our financial results and commercial highlights, which is available in the investor and media section of our website at ars-pharma.com.
+With me on the call are Richard Lowenthal, our co-founder, president, and CEO, who will review recent corporate updates and achievements.
+Eric Peraz, our chief commercial officer, who will cover our commercial activities and progress.
+And Kathy Scott, our CFO, who will provide a summary of our financial results and cash position.
 Before we begin, please note that today's remarks may contain forward-looking statements.
 Actual results may differ materially.
 Please refer to our press release and SEC filings for further risk disclosures.
 With that, I'll turn the call over to Rich.

 speaker